 3 FAQs on expanded functions dental assistants

 When you’re looking to take the next step in your career, transitioning to an Expanded Functions Dental Assistant (EFDA) may be right for you.
 In this role, you can perform duties beyond the scope of a normal dental assistant.
-It's a chance to get more variety in your work and take on additional responsibility around the office.
-Whether the job title is completely new to you or you’re already interested in becoming an EFDA, you may have a few questions.
-This guide is here to help!
+It’s a chance to get more variety in your work and take on additional responsibility around the office.

 How can you become an Expanded Functions Dental Assistant?

-Each state has different requirements to fulfill before someone can perform expanded functions in the dental office.
 For example, some states may require you to graduate from a dental assisting school or complete a program accredited by the Commission on Dental Accreditation (CODA).
 You can see a list of CODA-accredited dental assisting programs on the DANB website.

 Many states also recognize or require DANB certification as a qualification to perform expanded functions.
-DANB offers five nationally recognized certifications, including the Certified Dental Assistant (CDA) certification.
+DANB offers five nationally recognized certifications, including Certified Dental Assistant (CDA) certification.

 In some states, you may have to be trained in expanded functions by a licensed dentist, who must provide proof of completion to the state dental board.